PaxalsDisipler/TTK4145-Examprep/exam-questions.md

 * Simplification of the system, if we are handling the worst case errors anyway, maybe we can handle other errors in the same way.
 * Error modes are a part of the module interface.
 Fewer error modes enhance modularity/maintenance by reducing the size of the interface.
 * We handle unexpected errors, since the merging of failure modes also can encompass unknown error modes

+##### Why do we avoid using `notify()` and rather use `notifyAll()` combined with while-loops around all the `wait()`'s in Java?
+* If there are more reasons for waiting, you cannot easily know who is going to get awakened with the use of `notify()`.
+The system might misbehave if you awaken someone who's waiting for something other than what just got ready.
+From a module perspective, the use of `notify()` may demand knowledge of the usage patterns of the object -> not particularly good encapsulation!

+##### Drawbacks of `notifyAll()`

+* If we have a lot of readers and writers, waking all of them only to loop and go to sleep again is wasteful.

+##### How do we make the readers/writers locks safe against starvation?
+* Keep track of the order of requests.
+This leads to complete robustness against starvation of any writers.
+Alternatively we could assume that there are few writers, and hence give writers priority by keeping track of a waitingWriters variable and not letting any readers run while this is non-zero.